 Now, the worker’s arm is sucked into snapping rollers traveling approximately 12 feet per second.
 So that would give a worker pulling a branch two feet long less than half a second to let go before losing a limb.
 Often, the worker is startled and cannot react in time to prevent this type of accident.

 TIP: Always turn off the machine when you stop.
 Disable the blades and pullers before clearing jams!

 EXAMPLE: Man dies after being pulled into onion harvester

-Authorities identify man killed in onion harvesting machine accident in rural Oregon.
+Authorities identify a man killed in an onion harvesting machine accident in rural Oregon.
 (Source).

 And be careful, this could be you: On October 19, 2019, 42-year-old Theodore Frahm was killed in an onion harvesting machine accident.